 - (e) A provision other than an appropriation designated an emergency under section 251(b)(2) or section 252(e) of the Balanced Budget and Emergency Deficit Control Act, a rescission of budget authority, or a reduction in direct spending or an amount for a designated emergency may not be reported in an appropriation bill or joint resolution containing an emergency designation under section 251(b)(2) or section 252(e) of such Act and may not be in order as an amendment thereto. - (f) During the reading of an appropriation bill for amendment in the Committee of the Whole House on the state of the Union, it shall be in order to consider en bloc amendments proposing only to transfer appropriations among objects in the bill without increasing the levels of budget authority or outlays in the bill.
-When considered en bloc under this paragraph, such amendments may amend portions of the bill not vet read for amendment (following disposition of any points of order against such portions) and are not subject to a demand for division of the question in the House or in the Committee of the Whole. - 3.
-It shall not be in order to consider a general appropriation bill or joint resolution, or conference report thereon, that- - (a) provides spending authority derived from receipts deposited in the Highway Trust Fund (excluding any transfers from the General Fund of the Treasury); or - (b) reduces or otherwise limits the accruing balances of the Highway Trust Fund.

-for any purpose other than for those activities authorized for the highway or mass transit categories.
+When considered en bloc under this paragraph, such amendments may amend portions of the bill not vet read for amendment (following disposition of any points of order against such portions) and are not subject to a demand for division of the question in the House or in the Committee of the Whole. - (g) An amendment to a general appropriation bill shall not be in order if proposing a net increase in the level of budget authority in the bill. - 3.
+It shall not be in order to consider a general appropriation bill or joint resolution, or conference report thereon that- - (a) provides spending authority derived from receipts deposited in the Highway Trust Fund (excluding any transfers from the General Fund of the Treasury); or - (b) reduces or otherwise limits the accruing balances of the Highway Trust Fund, for any purpose other than for those activities authorized for the highway or mass transit categories.